-This semester, we have 11 laboratories available for you (brief description of each lab available below application form).
-After a successful interview with the faculty member, students will spend a few hours each week (1-4 hours depending on the agreement between the student and the professor) in the lab to interact with the professor and their graduate students.
+This semester, we have 15 laboratories available for you.
+11 labs are Rutgers University-Camden (RUC) labs, and 4 labs are Cooper Medical School of Rowan University (CMSRU).
+Once students are accepted to a research lab for shadowing, they will spend a few hours each week (1-4 hours, depending on the agreement between the student and the professor) in the lab interacting with the professor and their graduate students.
+Students are not expected to perform experiments or do lab chores (e.g. dishwashing).

-Lab options (choose 4)
+RUC Lab options

 Option 1